We're always coming up with new initiatives to raise awareness about antimicrobial resistance.

 What do you think needs to be done on a global scale to solve antimicrobial resistance?

 Addressing antimicrobial resistance is a global effort; everyone in the community needs to get involved.
 Foster a culture of antimicrobial responsibilty!

 Here are some of the initiatives we have in the works:

 - Pocket-sized Education.
-We are building business card-sized facts and tips to hand out to students, faculty, and anyone visiting the campus.
-These little cards can hang out in people's wallets as a reminder to avoid purchasing meat that's been raised with antibiotics or to wipe down your gym equipment when you're finished working out.
-Once the habit has been formed, pass the card along to someone else and share sustainability tips!
+We have little pamphlets with facts and tips to hand out to students, faculty, and anyone visiting the campus.
+These little handouts can remind people to avoid purchasing meat that's been raised with antibiotics or to wipe down your gym equipment when you're finished working out.
+Once the habit has been formed, pass it along to someone else and share sustainability tips!

 - Tabling.
 Student organizations can table in the UMC for free!
 Sign up to table and spread the word about antimicrobial resistance to anyone who stops by, invite them to join ARMOR if they're interested!
-We can even try to get pizza or snacks to encourage students to stop by our table.
-Want some pizza?
+We try to get snacks to encourage students to stop by our table.
+Want some donuts?
 You gotta listen to us talk about AMR first!

 - Local Businesses.
 Boulder is filled with open-minded, receptive people who would be extremely enthusiastic about shifting to sustainable alternatives that prevent the acceleration of antimicrobial resistance.
 Visit your favorite coffee shop or the Boulder Bookstore on Pearl St. and talk to the owner about ways they can make their business more sustainable.